ros2/ros2_documentation/source/Concepts/Intermediate/About-Tf2.rst

 Publishing transforms
 .....................

-When publishing transform we typically think of the transforms as the transform from on frame to the other.
+When publishing transforms we typically think of the transforms as the transform from on frame to the other.
 The semantic difference is whether you are transforming data represented in a frame or transforming the frame itself.
 These values are directly inverse.
-Transforms published in the Transform message represent the frame forumlation.
+Transforms published in the Transform message represent the frame formulation.
 Keep this in mind when debugging published transforms they are the inverse of what you will lookup depending on what direction you're traversing the transform tree.

 .. math::